Airbus A350 XWB Spotting Guide

 The A350 is the first Airbus composite aircraft with both fuselage and wing structures constructed primarily of carbon-fibre-reinforced polymer.

-In July of 2006, during the Farnborough Airshow, the aircraft was designated A350 XWB (Xtra-Wide-Body)
+In July of 2006, during the Farnborough Airshow, the aircraft was designated the A350 XWB (Xtra-Wide-Body).

 The A350's maiden flight took place in June of 2013 from the Toulouse–Blagnac Airport.